-The ocean is never still.
+The ocean never stands still.
 Even in a quiet marina, you can see the water is slowly moving.
 What causes the coral to wave or the anemone to sway?
 Ocean currents.

-Travel under the sea to learn more about currents, gravitational pull, and tides on this website: https://oceanservice.noaa.gov/podcast/apr14/mw123currents.html
+Travel under the sea to learn more about currents, gravitational pull, and tides: https://oceanservice.noaa.gov/podcast/apr14/mw123-currents.html

-What questions do you still have about the movement of the ocean?
+What are some questions you still have about the movement of the ocean?
 Analyze what would happen to sea life if the ocean was stagnant.